Georgia Stanway: Senior

 Stanway scored her first England goal, on her debut, in a 3–0 friendly victory against Austria on 8 November 2018.
 Stanway scored her second international goal in a 2–1 defeat to Norway in September 2019.
 On 27 May 2021 it was announced that Stanway had been selected as one of five strikers in the Great Britain women's Olympic football team for the delayed 2020 Olympics.

+When Sarina Wiegman took over the Lionesses, Stanway initially struggled for minutes, attributed to constantly playing out of position for City and not giving the new coach much to go on; she was in better form in her preferred position by the Arnold Clark Cup in February 2022 and made the start list for the squad.

 In June 2022 Stanway was included in the England squad which won the UEFA Women's Euro 2022, scoring the winner with a "22-yard rocket of a shot" in England's 2–1 win over Spain in the quarter-final.
 Stanway played 89 minutes in the final win over Germany.

+Stanway was the 209th player to represent the England women's team, and was given this as her legacy number by the FA to honour the 50th anniversary of the team.

+On 31 May 2023, Stanway was named to the squad for the 2023 FIFA Women's World Cup in July 2023.

+Stanway scored the only goal of the match via a penalty in the opening World Cup game against Haiti and helped the Lionesses reach the final of the tournament.

+After making her return from her lateral collateral ligament knee injury in the international fixtures prior to the tournament, Stanway was named in England's squad for UEFA Women's Euro 2025 on 6 June 2025. on 27 July 2025, Stanway started in the tournament's final, with England defeating Spain 1-1 (3-1 on penalties).

 Personal life

-Stanway is in a relationship with Toulouse Olympique rugby league footballer Olly Ashall-Bott.
-In Olympique's first match following England's victory in Euro 2022, Stanway was involved in the pitch side punditry for Sky Sports.
+Stanway grew up idolising Alan Shearer and supports Newcastle United.
+Already having multiple tattoos, she developed an interest in tattooing after moving to Munich; she tattooed a person live on BBC Sport's "Out of Office" series in 2024.
+She was in a relationship with Toulouse Olympique rugby league footballer Olly Ashall-Bott as of 2022.
+As of 2025, she is in a relationship with German Olympic surfer Camilla Kemp.